What Is Denial Management?

 Payer-Specific Appeal Strategy Development

 Each payer has different appeal requirements, timelines, documentation preferences, and decision-making patterns.
-We develop payer-specific appeal templates, evidence packages, and escalation paths that are proven to maximize overturn rates for each payer rather than using generic appeal letters.
+We develop payer-specific appeal templates, evidence packages, and escalation paths that are proven to increase overturn rates for each payer rather than using generic appeal letters.

 Clinical Documentation Enhancement